 HVCC NaNoWriMo Campus Coordinator Tara Eaton

 HVCC English instructor and Writing Specialist, Tara Eaton earned her MFA in creative writing from West Virginia University in 2007.
 Tara has been leading NNWM workshops in the region since 2017.
-This year marks the second annual NaNoWriMo @ HVCC event!
+This year marks the fourth annual NaNoWriMo @ HVCC event!

 Request Print Books to be Held for Pickup from the Dwight Marvin Library